Welcome to week 1 🙂

-Biggest question for me is – Can you really afford to say ‘no’ when starting out in business?
+The biggest question for me is – Can you really afford to say ‘no’ when starting in business?

 Watching the above gave me a real insight into the brand of the business and its core values.
 They seem genuine and most impostantly, approachable.
 While watching I noted down the following words which I feel described them:

 Visual digestion of research

 I have found from previous modules that it helps me to go over my research and produce it visually.
 Please have a look at that outcome below.

 How do you translate your perceived design ethos and positioning to your defined audience?

 Revisit the geotagging workshop challenge from Week 2 of the Contemporary Practice module, and explore different studio philosophies through their about button and company statement.

 Write an ‘about’ paragraph – an elevator pitch on either your current positioning or one you would like to establish.
 You may choose to take a speculative approach and envision your global dominance as a design studio superpower.
 Or as a more humble sole trader who works in a freelance capacity.
 Have your values changed since beginning the course?
 Is there a strategic approach your company would communicate to potential commissioners or clients?